aiven/devportal/docs/products/kafka/howto/fake-sample-data.rst

     The following example is based on `Docker <https://www.docker.com/>`_ images, which require `Docker <https://www.docker.com/>`_ or `Podman <https://podman.io/>`_ to be executed.

 The following example assumes you have an Aiven for Apache Kafka® service running.
-You can create one following the :doc:`dedicated istructions <../getting-started>`.
+You can create one following the :doc:`dedicated instructions <../getting-started>`.

 Fake data generator on Docker